DerekSelander/LLDB/README.md

       (lldb) dclass -p UIView

 ### lookup
 Perform a regular expression search for stuff in an executable

+  Example:

       # Find all methods that contain the phrase viewDidLoad
       (lldb) lookup viewDidLoad